Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### One of the benefits of Azure SQL Data Warehouse is that [high availability] is built into the platform.
+### One of the benefits of Azure Synapse Analytics is that [high availability] is built into the platform.

 - [x] No change is needed.
 - [ ] Automatic scaling.